TritonDataCenter/manta-marlin/README.md

 the one where you deploy it, but the existing tools are optimized for the single-system case.

+If you are using COAL for Marlin development, you may need to increase the ram and disk sizes for the COAL VM.
+For example, for 4GB RAM and 70GB disk, edit your usb-headnode/build.spec.local:

+    {
+      "build-tgz": "false",
+      "answer-file": "answers.json",
+      "coal-memsize": 8192,
+      "coal-zpool-disk-size": "70"
+    }

 ## Dev zone: Quick setup

 The usual procedure is: